t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 When deadlines are tight and packet losses frequent, relying solely on retransmissions may cause data to miss its deadline.
 To mitigate this risk, this extension optionally uses Adaptive FEC (AFEC) as proposed in {{QUIC-AFEC}}.
 AFEC can reduce the need for retransmissions, particularly in networks with random or bursty loss characteristics.

-When using AFEC with {{MP-QUIC}}, the Tag Type of the FEC_Tag MUST be set to 1 to indicate “Long Flow Usage.”
+When using AFEC with {{MP-QUIC}}, the Tag Type of the FEC_Tag MUST be set to 1 to indicate "Long Flow Usage".
 In turn, both source symbol packets and repair symbol packets MUST carry the FEC_Tag frame so that repair packets can be correctly matched to their corresponding source packets across different paths.

 If multiple paths are available, FEC repair packets SHOULD be sent over a path different from the one carrying the source data.
 This de-correlates losses and increases the likelihood that repair symbols arrive even if other paths experience congestion or packet loss.
-The coding rate (i.e., the ratio of repair symbols to source symbols) MAY be configured on a per-stream basis, depending on the stream’s tolerance for overhead versus its deadline sensitivity.
+The coding rate (i.e., the ratio of repair symbols to source symbols) MAY be configured on a per-stream basis, depending on the stream's tolerance for overhead versus its deadline sensitivity.

 ## Smart Retransmissions

 Smart retransmissions in a deadline-aware context mean that lost frames are only retransmitted if there is still enough time left to meet the deadline via one or more paths.
-The sender computes whether the frames can arrive on time, factoring in the path’s estimated one-way delay or RTT.
+The sender computes whether the frames can arrive on time, factoring in the path's estimated one-way delay or RTT.
 If not, the sender discards the frames rather than wasting congestion window or scheduling capacity.

 ## Path Metrics